MikelOsei/MikelOsei/README.md

   - Graphics programming (C++, SFML)
   - TypeScript, Pixi.js (React, Next.js)
 - 💞️ I’m looking to collaborate on any interesting projects!
-- 🧠 I'm familiar with the languages:
+- 🧠 I'm familiar with:
   - C++, C#, C, Java, Racket🎾, R, Javascript, Typescript, WEBGL
   - But always looking to learn more languages and frameworks to add to my portfolio